ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Text\]](compare_transparency.txt.gif)](compare_transparency.txt)

-Transparent colors should actually have a zero distance as fully transparent is the same regardless of the underlying color.
+Transparent colors should actually have a zero distance since fully transparent is the same regardless of the underlying color.
-Instead we got a 4-d hypercube distance).
+Instead we got a 4-d hypercube distance.
-As such the above method of color distance is only suitable for comparing fully-opaque colors only.
+As such, the above method of color distance is only suitable for comparing fully-opaque colors.

-Rather than getting an actual distance, you can also use a **[Fuzz Factor](../color_basics/#fuzz)** to check is two colors are close.
+Rather than getting an actual distance, you can also use a **[Fuzz Factor](../color_basics/#fuzz)** to check if two colors are close.

 ~~~
 compare -fuzz 20% -metric AE xc:Navy xc:Blue null: